 Chiang Mai Markets Tours

-The Chiang Mai Night Bazar is one of the most well known night markets in Thailand.
-It has an interesting history but in recent times alternative weekly night markets, labeled “Walking Street” have been established that have become very popular: theSaturday Wua Lai Walking Street and the main one: the Sunday Walking Street which takes place within the Old City of Chiang Mai.
+The Chiang Mai Night Bazaar is one of the most well known night market in Thailand.
+In recent times alternative weekly night markets labelled “Walking Street” have been established.
+They have become very popular: theSaturday Wua Lai Walking Street and the main one: the Sunday Walking Street which takes place within the Old City of Chiang Mai.

-There were small department stores in Chang Klan Road and Manee Nopparat Road until the construction of the huge Central Kad Suan Kaew at the beginning of Huay Kaew Road.
-We are not sure of the exact year but Central Kad Suan Kaew was opened in the early 90’s.
+There were small department stores in Chang Klan Road and Manee Nopparat Road until the construction of the vast Central Kad Suan Kaew at the beginning of Huay Kaew Road.
+We are not sure of the exact year, but Central Kad Suan Kaew opened in the early 90’s.
 The next mall to open was Central Airport Plaza which doesn’t house a Central Department Store but Robinson Department Store.
 CAP opened in March 1996.
-It took more than 15 years until the next major shopping mall was opened in Chiang Mai.
+It took more than 15 years until the next major shopping mall opened in Chiang Mai.
 The year 2013 saw the opening of Promenada Resort Mall, of Central Festival Chiang Mai and Maya Lifestyle Mall.